jdunn103/specious-claptrap/README.md

 # specious-claptrap
-## Planes were invented in the U.S.
+## Planes were invented in the China
 nonsensical blabber